DigiChanges/nexp-docs/docs/documentation/05-docker.md

 ## Docker

-The Dockerfile is divided into 4 parts.
+The Dockerfile is divided into four parts.

 ### dev

-This layer takes care of copying some important files to the Dockerfile and then running a command to start the nodejs service.
+This layer takes care of copying some important files to the Dockerfile and then running a command to start the Node.js service.

 ### build